TBuitrago/Custom-UTM-Tracker-Link-Builder/README.md

 # Custom UTM Tracker & Link Builder

 A WordPress plugin that captures specific URL parameters (e.g., utm_source, utm_campaign, etc.) and stores them in cookies for up to 30 days.
-It also includes an admin interface for generating shareable links by appending up to 5 custom parameters to any internal URL.
+It also includes an admin interface for generating shareable links by appending custom parameters to any internal URL.

 ## Features

-- **Parameter Tracking**: Automatically captures and stores up to 6 UTM parameters in cookies
+- **Parameter Tracking**: Automatically captures and stores UTM parameters in cookies
 - **Cookie Persistence**: Parameters are stored for 30 days and persist across sessions
 - **Automatic Appending**: Stored parameters are automatically appended to internal navigation when missing
 - **Clean URL Redirects**: Users are redirected to clean URLs that include saved parameters
 - **Admin Link Builder**: Easy-to-use interface for generating custom parameterized URLs
+- **Link History**: Save generated URLs to history, copy, and delete them from the admin interface
+- **Custom Cookies Management**: Admin interface to add, update, copy, and delete custom cookies
+- **DateTime Field Population**: Automatically populates a hidden datetime field in WPForms on submission
 - **WordPress Integration**: Seamlessly integrates with WordPress admin under Tools menu

-## Tracked Parameters

-The plugin tracks these URL parameters by default:
-- `utm_source`
-- `utm_campaign`
-- `utm_medium`
-- `utm_term`
-- `utm_adgroup`
-- `utm_content`

 ## Installation

 1. Upload the `custom-utm-tracker` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to **Tools > UTM Link Builder** to start creating custom links
+4. Navigate to **Tools > Custom Cookies** to manage custom cookies

 ## Usage